Universite de Toulouse– Le Mirail , Toulouse II

 Housing & Meals

 Students may stay in residence halls near the Mirail campus or in private apartments.
+This application must be filled out through the International Office.
 Home stays are possible for short periods of time.
 Students can purchase meals at the campus cafeteria, and from markets and restaurants in the area.

 Students will register for classes upon arrival at l’UTM.
 The minimum full-time course load is 24 ECTS (European Credit Transfer System) credits per semester, which transfers to 12 UM credits per semester.